moliver28/research-handbook/content/handbook/product/ux/technical-writing/_index.md

 - Documentation-related tooling and configuration such as linters, and changes to the [`gitlab-docs`](https://gitlab.com/gitlab-org/gitlab-docs) project.
 Engineers are available for code review and merges.
+- Technical writing changes to the `CODEOWNERS` file.

 In addition, Technical Writers must: